TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 ## PCB Design Record - 03/08

 Completed the design and schematics of a working Printed Circuit Board (PCB).
 The PCB has been designed to effectively connect and manage all the required components for the project.
+I was responsible for this critical task, using my knowledge of electrical circuits and design software to create a functional and efficient PCB layout.

 ---